cashubtc/nuts/tests/11-test.md

 }
 ```

-The following is a `SwapRequest` multiple valid signatures are provided and required.
+The following is a `SwapRequest` where multiple valid signatures are required and provided.

 ```json
 {